rrvt/MakeApp/README.md

   - Also the Whole Program Optimization -- Yes (/GL)

-Note:  I tried the Whole Program Optimization option on the static Library and it blew up to several hundred Mega Bytes.
+Note:  I tried the Whole Program Optimization option on the static Library and it blew up to several hundred MegaBytes.
 However, when the following are chosen the size went down to 426 KB and supposedly it was Max Speed:
   - Max Option Spped ()/O2)
   - Only Inline (/Ob1)